Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Client-Event-Domain-Notification-Verification-Success.md

 ##### Summary

-Returns information about the reason the domain is suspended, if available.
+Returns information about the reason the domain is verified, if available.

 ##### Returns: